World Village Music & Dance Camp

 BALKAN BAZAAR From traditional costumes and jewelry to gently pre-owned clothing, travel guides, gift items and a great selection of CDs, Balkan Bazaar adds spice to camp life!

-REGISTRATION: See link above
+REGISTRATION: See link below.

 EARLY BIRD RATE (postmarked before August 1st)